-Our friendly staff at headspace Meadowbrook can assist young people aged 12 to 25 years with mental health, general health, drug, alcohol, education and employment issues.
+headspace Meadowbrook assists young people 12 to 25 with mental health, drug, alcohol, education & employment issues.

-Our staff include Clinical Psychologists, Psychologists, Mental Health Social Workers, Mental Health Occupational Therapist, a part-time GP and Social Inclusions Coordinator.
-We also have a wide range of in-kind support available - check out our tabs below for more information.
+Our friendly staff include Psychologists, Mental Health Social Workers, Mental Health Occupational Therapist & Social Inclusions Coordinator.
+We also have a wide range of in-kind support & programs - check below for more information.

-Whilst we do accept walk-in appointments we prefer if young people and referrers please call our reception staff on 07 3804 4200 to book an initial appointment.
+Whilst we do accept walk-in appointments we prefer that you please call our reception on 07 3804 4200 to book an initial appointment.

 - Monday: 9:00am - 5:00pm

 - Friday: 9:00am - 5:00pm